 Anyway, what exactly is Dal Bhat?

 Nepal cuisine is very healthy, nourishing, and very tasty.
-The food is made with basic ingredients and lots of spices that can differ from one region to another and also availability.
+The food is made with basic ingredients and lots of spices that can differ from one region to another and are also available.

-For example, rice is considered a staple in Nepal, but due to the cold climate in the Himalayas region and also the farming restrictions in some higher regions of Nepal, rice is often substituted with other grains.
+For example, rice is considered a staple in Nepal.
+Still, due to the cold climate in the Himalayas region and also the farming restrictions in some higher areas of Nepal, rice is often substituted with other grains.